So you have decided to finally take that step to come out to a race track and see what all the talk is about.

-- When you get to the track, find a spot to park for the day so you have a place to come back to after every track session.
+- When you get to the track, find a garage to park for the day so you have a place to come back to after every track session and stay out of the weather.
 Drivers are very friendly and are willing to answer and help you with any questions you have.
 Arriving early will give you a better choice of parking or garage.

 - There are no special requirements for what type of clothing you wear, but you should be comfortable while driving.
 Shoes are very important, so wear light shoes like sneakers or driving shoes if you have them.

 - It is very important to stay hydrated throughout the day.
-Drink lots of fluids.
-We provide cold bottled water at our events free of charge, but you might also want to bring your own drinks.
+Drink lots of water or/and sports drinks.

 - When you see the checkered flag displayed during your session, it means your session has ended and you should use the remainder of the lap you are on as a cool down lap.
 It is important to allow your brakes to cool down before you exit the track as brake temperatures are very high and could cause small pieces of tire rubber you have picked up on track to catch fire.
 When you stop at your parking area, do not keep your foot on the brake pedal or use the parking brake.
 You need to let the brakes cool down before using your parking brake.

 - Don’t assume that your insurance policy covers your vehicle for an on-track incident.
 Read your policy carefully to see if there is an exclusion for this.
 There are on-track policies available for extra protection.
 One commonly used by drivers is: https://www.hagerty.com/Insurance/Track-Day-Insurance